 Here are some reasons the Elf on the Shelf is good for my family:

 The little turds are like built-in hall monitors.

 As moms, we have a lot to do in the month of December, and we don’t have time for constant bickering and messy rooms.
 The elf will keep nonsense to a minimum.

 Usually all it takes is a reminder that the elves are just in the next room, but sometimes you have to pull out all the stops.

 Last year about 10 days before Christmas my 5-year-old cut off all her hair.
 Like to a half inch in spots.
 It was bad, really bad.
 I was livid.
-She didn’t seem phased by my anger, but the next morning when she woke up and her elf had not moved.
+She didn’t seem phased by my anger, but the next morning when she woke up her elf had not moved.

-She knew that she had done something wrong, and I had an angel child for the remainder of Christmas.
+She knew she had done something wrong, and I had an angel child for the remainder of Christmas.
 Her elf eventually moved and she was thrilled.

 It’s fun for me.